top of page

 Welcome to The Black Journey!

 Beyond comparison the most exciting and fact filled 2 hour adventure offered in Philly.
 Learn about the history of Black Philadelphia while soaking in the fullest array of our nation's most important and historical monuments and sights.
 With a focus on the city's early history, Black Philadelphia Walking Tour will bring to light every detail of Philly's Black past.
 Hear about Black American’s role in the history of the nation's foundation.
+The tour is perfect for individuals, groups, corporate events, schools, family reunions, camps, scouts, and so much more.

 WE HAVE FOUR TOURS